Noreen Esposito EdD, PMHNP

 • Post Masters Certificate: Psychiatric Mental Health Nurse Practitioner: University of North Carolina at Chapel Hill.

 I have been a registered professional nurse for many years.
 Originally trained in a 3-year diploma program at Mount Sinai Hospital in NYC, I later earned a bachelors (Excelsior College) then a masters degree in 1988 (SUNY Stony Brook) as a women's health nurse practitioner (WHNP).
 I went on to earn a doctoral degree in nursing education (EdD) in 1993 from Columbia University in New York and then completed a two-year postdoctoral program in research through the Veteran's Administration.
 I have a postmaster's certificate as a family nurse practitioner (FNP) and worked as a WHNP/FNP in primary care for many years.
 My concern for the mental health and wellness of clients throughout my career and my belief in the mind/body connection led me back to school once more.
 I earned a second post masters certificate as a psychiatric mental health nurse practitioner (PMHNP) from the University of North Carolina (UNC) at Chapel Hill which included a focus on women's mood disorders.
-I have since completed a DBT "Intensive," which is a 10 day training program through Behavioral Tech of Seattle in dialectical behavioral therapy (DBT).
-I am a member of a DBT consultation team, am part of the Triangle Area DBT (TADBiT) and volunteer as part of their leadership team.
-I have Advanced Certification through EAGALA (equine assisted growth and learning association) as a mental health professional provider for equine-assisted psychotherapy (EAP).
+I completed a DBT "Intensive," through Behavioral Tech of Seattle I am a member of a DBT consultation team, am part of the Triangle Area DBT (TADBiT).
+I have Advanced Certification through EAGALA (equine assisted growth and learning association) as a mental health professional provider for equine-assisted psychotherapy (EAP) and a founding member of Arenas for Change.
+I have training in polyvagal therapy, SSP, trauma and internal family systems.

 Noreen Esposito Ed.D.
 PMHNP, FAANP